 That means you will be forced to use the paid version of that service while your budget has been knocked off balance.

 3. To stop automated payments from wrecking your budget, pay your subscriptions annually

 If you are using a subscription service that is very important and you cannot afford any interruptions, pay for a year if your budget allows it.

 He pays for a year of internet and other things he can’t afford to miss.

-Then he won’t have to worry about paying for them for a whole year.
+Then he won’t have to worry about paying them for a year.